All Episodes

 But Perry's out there saying that he has doubts about the concept of man-made global warming, and now he's being attacked for it.

-They will always, the Republican media is no different than the Democrat media.
+So I just, watching the media on this, they will always tell us, they will always, the Republican media is no different than the Democrat media.

-The liberals, liberal media will always tell us who of our people they fear.
+The liberals, liberal media, will always tell us who of our people they fear.

 And why?